EsraaMoataz/landing-page/README.md

          Note: You should prevent the default target of the link by applying.preventDefault() method to the link.

-3) Add scroll into section functionality to the links in the navigation menu.
+3) When the section in the viewport ,this section is heiglighted and also the link corresponding to it.

-4) When the section in the viewport ,this section is heiglighted and also the link corresponding to it.
+   -> Add event listner to the window which the listner of this event is a function called "window_scrolling" ->Inside this function

-5) Add a scroll to top button.
+4) Add a scroll to top button.